dorianfm/soundandlight/readme.md

-I should then be able to hook up a chain of lights to each motor controller channel, and control which 'channel' of the lights is working, or alternate quickly between the two, to get the lights to come on as required.
+I should then be able to hook up a chain of lights to each motor controller channel, and control which 'channel' of the lights is working, or alternate quickly between the two, to get the lights to come on as required or show the full string by alternating very quickly

 Also look at using the piface I have http://www.piface.org.uk/products/piface_digital/